Menu Search

 Donuts was released in 2006, just two years after Madvillainy, and was the final album released by J Dilla before his untimely death.
 Like Madvillainy, it’s an album that defies categorization, blending together a wide variety of samples and sounds to create a sound that is at once cohesive and constantly surprising.

 Finally, both Madvillainy and Donuts are albums that reward repeat listens.
 They are both dense works that require close attention to fully appreciate, with new details and nuances revealing themselves with each spin.
 This is particularly true of Donuts, which is a surprisingly complex album despite its relatively short runtime.
-J Dilla manages to pack an incredible amount of emotion and creativity into each track, creating an album that is both sonically rich and deeply affecting.
+J Dilla manages to pack an incredible amount of emotion and creativity into each track, creating an album that is sonically rich and deeply affecting.

 Whether you’re a die-hard fan of MF DOOM and Madlib, or you’re just discovering J Dilla for the first time, these two albums are essential listening for anyone who wants to explore the creative and experimental side of hip hop.
-They are both works of art that have stood the test of time, and continue to inspire and influence new generations of artists to this day.
+They are both works of art that have stood the test of time and continue to inspire and influence new generations of artists to this day.

 Written by